IntersectMBO/cardano-db-sync/doc/configuration.md

 This flag disables the application level caches of db-sync.
 It slightly reduces memory usage but increases the syncing time.
 This flag is worth using only when experiencing significant memory issues.

+## --disable-epoch : Experimental

+With this option the epoch table is left empty.
+Mostly left for historical reasons, since it provides a negligible improvement in sync time.